What you need to know about divorce through the eyes of a child.

 Modeling good behavior also applies to how we speak about our ex to our children.
 We all know that it’s important to refrain from saying anything bad about the other parent in front of the kids.
 This can be hard to do when they showed up an hour late to pick up the kids and didn’t let you know ahead of time.
 Avoiding negative talk about the other parent should be understood but there’s another perspective that further confirms this point.
 Children are a product of both parents which means they have qualities from both.
 When a child hears negative talk about their parent, they often internalize it.
 This can cause them to feel inherently flawed affecting their self-esteem.
 When a parent displays poor judgment and action, the healthiest approach is to relate the comments to their behavior rather than making the person “bad”.

 For my family the “reorganization” resulted in a cross-country move which was a huge transition for us.
 After all, the most significant change for children is to their living environment.
-Not only is a parent moving out, but kids will be required to divide their time and their stuff between two separate homes.
+Not only is a parent moving out, but kids will be required to divide their time and their things between two separate homes.
 That’s a lot to ask of your children.
 What felt like “home” and what offered a sense of comfort and security for them will suddenly take on a new meaning.
 This back and forth can feel disruptive to their emotional rhythm, especially for a sensitive child.
 Just imagine what this might feel like if you had to live in two homes every other week.
 Kids have to adjust to this routine in many ways and it takes time.
 Children will be concerned about their friendships so helping to maintain consistency within their circle of friends will be extremely supportive.
 Understand that they will have to be more organized to keep track of where they have their belongings.
 So when it comes to homework and they forget their assignment at the other home, try to give them some slack.

 Most likely the rules at each home will be different which can be challenging for everyone.
 Children have to live with rules that frequently change based on their location.
 Some kids will be thankful for this especially when it translates to extra TV, a later bedtime or more sweet snacks.
 However, conflicting rules and beliefs can cause a degree of uncertainty which can be confusing.
 Knowing this makes it easier so you can allow time for the transition between homes.
 It benefits everyone when parents are able to work together to create common rules.